How do we socialize in quarantine, when we’re supposed to practice social distancing?

 In addition to practice our communication, we should also be learning.
 Learning about ourselves and learning about what we want to get better at.

-Personally, I have a list of e-books, audiobooks, video seminars, and courses that I plan on going through during the 30-day quarantine Las Vegas is now in.
+Personally, I have a list of e-books, audiobooks, video seminars, and courses that I plan on going through.

 So what will you be learning over the next month?
 Where will you be learning it from?
 I recommend you make a list and start working your way through it.